zigpy/quirk-generator/README.md

 The base for the quirk generator was made by [@dmulcahey](https://github.com/dmulcahey).

+### Note

+This tool is still work-in-progress.
+If you have any issues or suggestions, please open an issue.

 ## Installation

 Make sure you have Python 3.10 or newer installed.